 Jaxson Dart impressive in Giants' win over Chargers, but injury to Malik Nabers tempers excitement

-Jaxson Dart threw a touchdown pass and ran for another score in an impressive NFL starting debut, leading the New York Giants to their first victory, 21-18 over the previously undefeated Los Angeles Chargers on Sunday.
+Dart threw a touchdown pass and ran for another score in an impressive NFL starting debut, leading the Giants past the previously undefeated Los Angeles Chargers 21-18 on Sunday.

+"It's just a football game, that's just the best way to describe it," Dart said when asked how he felt mentally and physically.
+"Obviously, this experience was a special one, being my first one."

-The excitement by the Giants (1-3) over the win was a bit tempered by the uncertain status of wide receiver Malik Nabers, who was carted off the field in the second quarter with a knee injury.
+The excitement by the Giants (1-3) was a bit tempered by the uncertain status of wide receiver Malik Nabers, who was carted off the field in the second quarter with a knee injury.
+Daboll didn't have an immediate update after the game.

+"Unfortunately this is a business of injury," Daboll said.
+"I feel terrible for Malik's injury.
+We'll see where it's at."

 Nabers, down at the Chargers 7 with 6:12 left before halftime, immediately grabbed at his right leg.
 He was checked for several minutes before being helped onto the cart.